navFooh/web-project-template/README.md

 In setting up this template I've considered several options and decided on a couple of things:
 - Using Grunt for compiling the RequireJS setup to a minified file is really neat, but running a watcher to do this real-time during development is a bit too heavy.
 So when starting the development-task the normal require.js setup is used, pointing the data-main attribute to main.js.
-When running the distribution-task, data-main is set to the minified file generated with the r.js optimizer
+When running the distribution-task, data-main points to the minified file generated with the optimizer
 - It might still be handy to get some useful console output when running the distribution mode, so a source mapping file is generated with the main.min.js file.
 If you don't (want to) supply your original source files when deploying, you should set `generateSourceMaps: false` in Gruntfile.js